Byssoloma spinulosum

-Byssoloma spinulosum is a species of foliicolous) (leaf-dwelling) lichen in the family Pilocarpaceae.
+Byssoloma spinulosum is a species of foliicolous) (leaf-dwelling) lichen in the family Ectolechiaceae.
 Found in Papua New Guinea, it was described as new to science in 2011.
 It is characterized by its unique beaked (asexual fruiting bodies) that are predominantly developed along the margins of living leaves.

 Taxonomy

 Byssoloma spinulosum was first scientifically described by Belgian lichenologist Emmanuël Sérusiaux in 2011.
 He collected the type specimen in a montane forest in the Owen Stanley Range (Northern Province) at an altitude between 2100 and 2400 m.
 The species epithet spinulosum—derived from the Latin word for "tiny spines"—alludes to the characteristic pycnidia that appear like small spines along the leaf margins.

 Description

 This lichen species typically grows along the margins and scars of living leaves, forming irregularly shaped patches that are whitish to pale bluish in colour.
 When viewed under high magnification, the thallus appears cottony, with a white prothallus sometimes visible between the patches.